rusiaaman/wcgw/README.md

 ![Workflow Demo](static/workflow-demo.gif)

 ## Updates

-- [21 Mar 2025] Improved writing and editing experience for sonnet 3.7
+- [24 Mar 2025] Improved writing and editing experience for sonnet 3.7, CLAUDE.md gets loaded automatically.

 - [16 Feb 2025] You can now attach to the working terminal that the AI uses.
 See the "attach-to-terminal" section below.